maindolaamit/arc-dev-mui/README.md

-# Getting Started with Create React App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+# Arc Development using MUI - Udemy course

+This project is implementation of [Udemy course](https://expedia.udemy.com/course/implement-high-fidelity-designs-with-material-ui-and-reactjs/learn/lecture/16040514#overview)
+In this project I am experimenting with MUI and High Fiedility Design to improve my WebDevelopment skills.

 ## Available Scripts